ninypops/ninypops/README.md

 ### I'm currently working on ~~all the things~~ the following:
 + A small, conceptual online store built with create-react-app.
-+ I'm always maintaining my [personal website](https://ninypops), configuring it incrementally to be more robust and consolidated.
++ I'm always maintaining my [personal website](https://ninypops), configuring it incrementally to keep things relevant.
 <!--
 **ninypops/ninypops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.